oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

   ![application](images/create-master-detail3.png " ")

 6. Page Designer is shown.
-You can use Page Designer to maintain and enhance pages within an APEX app.
+Page Designer can maintain and enhance pages within an APEX app.
 Page Designer is a full featured Integrated Development Environment (IDE) that includes a toolbar and multiple panes:

     - **Left Pane**: Includes four tabs that display as a tree: Rendering, Dynamic Actions, Processing, and Shared Components.

-    - **Central Pane**: Includes five tabs: Layout, Component View, Messages, Page Search, and Help.
+    - **Central Pane**: This pane includes five tabs: Layout, Component View, Messages, Page Search, and Help.

     - **Right Pane**: Displays the Property Editor.
 Use the Property Editor to update attributes for the selected component.